 PCBS has two capstone programs in the third year, LEADERSIM® and Bank Management Simulation, which bring the students’ entire PCBS experience into focus.
-The PCBS Leadership Program is strategically designed as a coordinated curriculum, with the first two years taught by Dr. Patrick Bettin, an internationally known expert on leadership.
+The PCBS Leadership Program is strategically designed as a coordinated curriculum, with the first two years taught by Michael Johnson, an internationally known expert on leadership.
 LEADERSIM® is held during the first week of the students’ third and final resident session, while the Bank Management Simulation runs for the full two weeks.
 Faculty members teaching these two simulation courses work together to provide an integrated educational experience.
 Students work and compete with one another in teams of five as they experience what it is like to run their own banks.
 These same teams work together in their LEADERSIM® class to apply leadership techniques to challenges that arise during the Bank Management Simulation.
 PCBS graduates receive a distinguished Executive Leadership Certificate from the prestigious Foster School of Business at the University of Washington as well as credits towards an MBA.

 NETWORKING & LIFELONG FRIENDSHIPS

 PCBS facilitates networking opportunities for students by having them live in dorms on campus, which are brand new with ensuite bathrooms.
 Alumni reflect that the dorm experience, though a change from their day-to-day lives, fostered deep bonds and lifelong friendships.